devcharleneg/online-shop/README.md

-A sample project for built with React.
+A sample project built with React.

 Tech Stack Used